tspriggs/MUSE_PNe_fitting/README.md

 The distance estimation here, assuming the brightest source of [OIII] is at the bright end of the PNLF, will be incorrect, due to the limited number of sources present.
 (Please see introductory paper about this tehcnique and analysis of NGC1380 and NG1404, in prep 2020).

-You have now run the two important scripts for spaxel by spaxel fitting of residual MUSE data (stellar continuum subtracted data), detected the presence of unresolved point sources in [OIII] 5007 \AA, and fitted them with the novel 1D+2D fitting technique enclosed herein.
+You have now run the two important scripts for spaxel by spaxel fitting of residual MUSE data (stellar continuum subtracted data), detected the presence of unresolved point sources in [OIII] 5007 Å, and fitted them with the novel 1D+2D fitting technique enclosed herein.

 Any suggestions are welcome for progressing this method, or queries on how to run it with your data.
 Please see the rest of the README for information about data requirements.